yyang-pplus/yyang-pplus.github.io/_posts/2020-06-15-user-defined-input-stream-buffers.md

 Also note, the putback functionality of this `HexInBuf` is not completed, as it may fail at certain situations.
 Can you spot the issue?

-# Buffered Input Stream Buffer
+# Buffered input stream buffer

 Of course, a single character buffer may be easy to implement, but it is not quite efficient.
 Here is how we can extend the same pattern and implement a fully buffered user-defined input stream buffer.